StoneStepsInc/fit/README.md

 file included in the project (`get-sha256.bat`).
 After running this batch file, a directory `sha256` will contain the source for the SHA-256 library.

+### Linux

+Current source will compile on Linux, but very little testing was done to verify the results.

+SQLite development package needs to be installed (e.g. `sqlite-devel` on Fedora) and SHA256 source needs to be patched with `sha256.patch`.

+GCC can build with a single command shown below.

+    g++ -std=c++17 \
+        fit.cpp file_tree_walker.cpp file_hasher.cpp \
+        print_stream.cpp sqlite.cpp sha256/sha256.c \
+        -lsqlite3 -lpthread -lstdc++fs
+        -o fit

+CLang needs to compile `sha256.c` separately from the C++ source and also needs `-lstdc++` specified explicitly in order to link.

+Linux time stamps will appear as negative values in the SQLite database and it is not clear at this point how it they are computed.
+Their values can be shown around the actual file modification time by adding `6437646000`, but it appears that this does not include some of time zone adjustments.

 ## License